Sweet Pea - rearSweet Pea - Rear compartmentSweet Pea - InteriorSweet Pea and my 1967 OldsMomRob & RayRon DAlberoSweet Pea

 welded a coupler together to mate the electric

-twin brothers Ray and Rob, friend Dave and to
+Dave A., twin brothers Ray and Rob, and

 Mom who named her "Sweet Pea".
 This project

-occurred thirty four years ago and a feature article
+occurred 46 years ago and a feature article

 about it was written up in our local newspaper,

-My friend Rich produced a short documentary film
+My high school friend Rich interviewed me in a short

 code by jerry